 Find a Problem that You Can Help Solve

-Most self-help books are written by well-intentioned people who have an idea for a book, but no clue about writing one.
+Most self-help books are written by well-intentioned people who have an idea for a book but no clue about writing one.
 So what do you do when you’re faced with a blank page and the need to write?

-You can start by asking yourself what it is that you want to solve.
+You can start by asking yourself what you want to solve.
 When you’re looking for a problem to solve, you need to ask yourself what it is that you want to help people with.
 What is it that you have the ability or knowledge to make an impact with?

-In order to be successful in writing a self-help book, you need to solve a problem for real people.
+To be successful in writing a self-help book, you need to solve a problem for real people.
 This is a crucial point.

 Find something that you know a lot about and can share your experience and knowledge with other people.
-It’s important to pick something that you can actually make a difference with.
+It’s important to pick something that you can make a difference with.
 The more you know about a problem, the better you’ll be able to help people.

-When you’re able to answer the question, “What is the one thing I can do to help people?”, you’ll be off to a great start.
+When you’re able to answer the question, “What is the one thing I can do to help people?” you’ll be off to a great start.